hamax97/hamax97.github.io/write-ups/lessons-learned-rspec.md

 - **Spy**: Records the messages it receives, so that you can check them later.
   - Created with `spy`.
   - Allow you to use `have_received` instead of `received`.
+- **Fake**: Takes a working implementation but uses some shortcut that makes it not suitable for production.
+For example: an in memory test db, or a network api call that simulates some behavior.

 ### Origin